OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/index.md

 The documentation is organized in order of information and tasks necessary to setup a QGIS environment and use QGIS software for common tasks.
 This documentation is not intended to be a full reference for QGIS but focuses on important topics that will help understand important technical concepts and be successful with QGIS.

+Use the navigation menus on the left to navigate the full documentation.
+Use the navigation menus on the right to navigate sections within the current page.
+Menus may be compressed if the page size is narrow.

 ## License ##